rl-project-dor-yuval/robomaze/TDL.md

 # Todo List For The Maze:
 * Create wrapper to change observation to [-1,1] ?
-* Implement start_state validation function
+* Add a check in start state validation that the ant and the target are not on maze tiles
 * color ant
 * create custom recorder for linux using startStateLogging/stopStateLogging